AlaminMahamud/Power-Button-Project-C-Sharp/README.md

 # Power Button

 A project where power button options are implemented.
 Shutdown, Restart, Sleep, Hibernate, Logoff & Lock.

-# Application Type and Stack

-A CLI App written in C#.
+It's a CLI app written in C#.

 ## Features